EarthSciML/Aerosol.jl/docs/src/VBS.md

 ## Temperature dependence

-Temperature dependece was taken into consideration.
-A  basis  set  of  saturationconcentrations (ranging from 1 ng to 100 mg at 300 K) changes withtemperature  according  to  the  Clausius  Clapeyron  equation.
+Temperature dependence was taken into consideration.
+A  basis  set  of  saturation concentrations (ranging from 1 ng to 100 mg at 300 K) changes with temperature  according  to  the  Clausius  Clapeyron  equation.
 Let's try reproducing Figure 2:

 ```@example 2
 Ci_t = [0.4, 0.55, 0.7, 1.1, 1.25, 1.45, 1.7, 1.8, 2] # values were read from the original Figure